BittyMariyamBabu/product_list_app/README.md

 - `blocs/` - Business logic components
 - `models/` - Data models for API and database responses, using freezed annotations for immutability.
 - `entity/` - Pure data models for the domain layer
-- `usecase/`  – Domain layer logic; each use case represents a single operation (e.g., fetch products, add wishlist item).
+- `usecase/`  – Domain layer logic; each use case represents a single operation
 - `repository/` - API and storage
 - `screens/` - UI screens
 - `widgets/` - Reusable widgets